emmaclt/CPAC-23-24-GROUP-7-draft1/README.md

 The **final purpose** of the installation is for the user to perceive *human connection* as something *empowering* and *valuable* and to highlight the joy that comes from choosing to transition from solitude to community.
 Closeness, sharing and openness are all choices that the installation wants to promote and encourage.

 ##
-Final project for the 'Creative Programming and Computing' course of MSc. in Music and Acoustic Engineering @ Politecnico di Milano (a.y.
+Final project for the '_Creative Programming and Computing_' course of MSc. in _Music and Acoustic Engineering @ Politecnico di Milano_ (a.y.
 2023/2024) held by [Prof. Massimiliano Zanoni](http://www.massimilianozanoni.it).

 Developed by:

 - [Emma Coletta](https://github.com/emmaclt)
 - [Enrico Dalla Mora](https://github.com/EnricoDallaMora)